Boyfriend (musician): Musical Theater

 Boyfriend is the creator of Hag. a three-act semi-scripted and interactive musical that ran for 4 consecutive years at Preservation Hall and featured the dynamic burlesque/drag duo of Kitten & Lou, rearranged Boyfriend ragtime mixes by composer Joe Shirley and trombone stylings by Preservation Hall's David L. Harris.

 In November 2018, Boyfriend released "Wash That", her take on the Rodgers and Hammerstein classic, "I'm Gonna Wash That Man Right Outa My Hair" from their musical South Pacific (musical).
 Premiered by Playbill, the song explores "beauty rituals and hair maintenance," which are some of Boyfriend's favorite themes to explore.
 She told Playbill that "Wash That" is "in perfect alignment with my ongoing thesis statement about the burden of beautification and the processes we undergo as women to be deemed 'presentable,'" explaining, "So often it's the opposite, where we're plucking and tweezing in order to snag a man, but this taps into the empowerment that is nested inside all of these rituals—wash him off!
 Put that lipstick on for you!"

 In 2025, Boyfriend announced the release of her concept concert album In the Garden, set for release on May 9, 2025.
 The album reimagines the story of Adam and Eve but through Eve's lens.
 The project features Boyfriend as Eve alongside Billy Porter (narrator), Jake Shears (Adam), Big Freedia (God), and Peaches (Serpent).

+Retirement

+In 2026, after approximately 15 years performing as Boyfriend, Powell announced that she would retire the persona at the end of the year following a farewell tour.
+She stated that she intends to continue working as a writer and producer and to remain involved in theater and sustainability projects in New Orleans.